HausnerR/ffmpeg-android-build/README.md

 4. Run *./build.sh*
 5. Static libraries should be generated and ready to use in *android-builds* directory

+## Features

+Default defined **FEATURES** in build.sh are only for local mp4 video playing!
+If you want more features like another formats, protocols, encoding, whatever - modify this variable.

 ## Inspiration

 - http://enoent.fr/blog/2014/06/20/compile-ffmpeg-for-android/
 - https://github.com/appunite/AndroidFFmpeg